protobuf-net/protobuf-net/docs/compatibilitylevel.md

 ## Why is this even necessary?

 The recommeded options change over time because *new conventions* evolve over time.
 When `bcl.proto` was created, there *was* no `timestamp.proto` or
 `duration.proto`.
 Likewise, decimals.
-As for guids... frankly, `bcl.proto` just made a bad choice there - not least because of the unusual endianness that is used.
+For guids... frankly, `bcl.proto` just made a bad choice there - not least because of the unusual endianness that is used.
 It is a lot easier to exchange guids as strings.
+Decimal is also awkward, and is complicated by [this possible future option](https://github.com/protocolbuffers/protobuf/pull/7039), but for now: using a regular string is a far more reasonable option than `bcl.proto` presents.